Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/word_freq.md

 * Punctuation is ignored.
 You can use a delimiter to ignore the following characters: `, . ; : - ? !`
 * Assume that the input file consists of letter-only words (That is, the file will not have words that contain apostrophes such as `isn’t` and `‘tis`).

+### Assignment Requirements:

+Download the [starter code from here](https://repl.it/@JoiAnderson2/Frequency-Counter-Starter-Code), which includes:

+`main.py`
+`HashTable.py`
+`LinkedList.py`
+`Node.py`
+`example.txt`

+Your goals are:

+Complete the `TODOs` in `HashTable.py`:

+1. `insert` - Should insert a key value pair into the hash table, where the key is the word and the value is a counter for the number of times the word appeared.
+When inserting a new word in the hash table, be sure to check if there is a Node with the same key in the table already.
+If so, you will need to update the existing Nodes value (i.e. its counter) by 1.
+If not, create a new Node.

+1. `print` - Traverse through the every Linked List in the table and print the key value pairs (formatted like the above example)